Janpot/gulp-htmlbuild/README.md

 ### htmlbuild(options)

 #### options
 `options` is an object which maps targets to build functions.
-The buildfunctions take 1 argument, a stream which represents the block.
+The build functions take a single argument, a stream which represents the block.
 Read from this stream to get the content of the block and write to it to replace it.
 The stream has the following properties:

-       - `indent` - which is a string containing the indentation of the block directive.
+ - {String} `indent` : string containing the indentation of the block directive.
-       - `args` - a string array of arguments passed in via the block directive.
+ - {Array}  `args`   : string array of arguments passed in via the block directive.

 ### htmlbuild.preprocess.js(buildFn)